 What’s the verdict?

 Unfortunately, the weather wasn’t exactly on our side and it did rain for a while, between the two innings.
 But I have to say that it really didn’t dampen our spirits.
-With a fantastic vibe in the grounds, an exiting second innings ending the game in a draw and everyone being so friendly, we really had a fantastic day out.
+With a fantastic vibe in the grounds, an exciting second innings ending the game in a draw and everyone being so friendly, we really had a fantastic day out.
 And if it couldn’t get much better, all of the players came back out at the end to sign autographs for their waiting fans!

 We were given free tickets in return for this review but I can honestly say that we will be back to do it all again!
-It was indeed quite easy to keep my six year old entertained and it is something a bit different to do with the family this summer.
+It was indeed quite easy to keep my six-year-old entertained and it is something a bit different to do with the family this summer.
 Plus, I have earned some serious brownie points with my husband!

 When you go, make sure you get a leaflet or some of the merchandise from the gift shop for the players to sign at the end and also be sure you pick up the free hats and other stuff you get handed at the entrance.
-Give the team mascot a high-five on his way round during the break and tweet your photo with the #SussexFamily hashtag to see your picture on the big screens!
+Give the team mascot a high-five on his way around during the break and tweet your photo with the #SussexFamily hashtag to see your picture on the big screens!

 You can find out all about what’s on and how to book tickets here.